phadke555/mcorec_baseline/README.md

         # Example: python script/inference.py --session_dir "data-bin/dev/*"
         ```

-- Data Preprocessing Details (Optional)
+- Running data preprocessing (Optional)

     The MCoRec dataset provided for the challenge typically comes with pre-generated files necessary for the baseline system.
 Specifically, within each speaker's `central_crops` folder (e.g., `data-bin/dev/session_132/speakers/spk_4/central_crops/`), you will find multiple video tracks (e.g., `track_00.mp4`, `track_01.mp4`).
 These are 96x96 face crop videos of the target speaker (e.g., `spk_4`).

     For each of these tracks (e.g., `track_00.mp4`), two important processed files are expected by the inference script:

-    * `track_00_asd.json`: Contains active speaker detection scores for each frame of the corresponding track video.
+    * `track_xx_asd.json`: Contains active speaker detection scores for each frame of the corresponding track video.
 These scores are used to determine when a speaker is talking, allowing the audio-visual speech recognition system to run only during the speaking segments.
-    * `track_00_lip.av.mp4`: A video similar to the face track, but specifically cropped around the lip region.
+    * `track_xx_lip.av.mp4`: A video similar to the face track, but specifically cropped around the lip region.

     **The provided dataset should already include these `_asd.json` and `_lip.av.mp4` files.** The scripts below are available if you wish to understand how they are generated, regenerate them, or process custom data.